Improving Makeup Face Verification by Exploring Part-Based Representations

-In order to understand the factors that helped in the improvements, first we extracted from the facial parts the same features that achieved the best holistic results, and fuse their scores with holistic using LLR.
-Improvements were obtained in three of the four datasets, both in fusion with four facial parts and in fusion with three facial thirds.
-In another experiment, we remove this restriction of to use the same features for all parts, and report the results with the best combination.
+We evaluate three strategies to fuse the facial third scores and the holistic representation: Sum, LLR and MLP fusion.
+Our fusion experiments use only one system for each facial third in the combination, that is, we combine each one of the 13 deep features of upper third with each one of the middle, lower third and holistic, adopting three ways of fusion.
+Since the LLR achieves the best results in the fusion experiments with facial thirds, we use only this strategy in the fusion experiments with facial parts.

+We reported two results for each fusion strategy, the best result adopting the same features for all regions (showing improvement even when we consider a biometric system as a black box), and the best result allowing that each region use a different feature.
 A significant improvement was achieved for all datasets, as can be seen in the rows with ``best combination'' reported in Table~\ref{tab_RESULTS}.
 In the fusion results, facial parts were better or equal than facial thirds.